OceanBioME/OceanBioME.jl/paper/paper.md

 bibliography: paper.bib
 ---

+# Statement of Need

+To date, around 25% of anthropogenic carbon emissions have been taken up by the ocean [@Friedlingstein2022].
+This occurs through complex interactions between physics, chemistry, and biology, much of which is poorly understood.
+Due to the vast size and sparsity of data modelling and data assimilation play a vital role in improving our understanding.
+Traditionally ocean biogeochemical (BGC) modelling involves large and inflexible code bases written in high performance but low level languages which require huge computational resources to execute.
+This causes a barrier to experimentation and innovation as users must develop expertise in both the science and the complex code.

+An area where novel ideas must be explored with BGC codes is study ocean carbon dioxide removal (OCDR) strategies.
+Assessing the effectiveness and impacts of OCDR is challenging due to the complexities of the interactions between the biological, chemical, and physical processes involved in the carbon cycle.
+Moreover, field trials of OCDR interventions are generally small-scale and targeted, while the intervention required to have a climate-scale impact is regional or global.
+This necessitates adaptable and easy to use BGC modelling tools which can be used to asses these strategies at the fast pace with which they are being developed.
+We have built ``OceanBioME.jl`` to meet these challenges by creating tools that provide a modular interface to the different components within the ocean modelling framework provided by ``Oceananigans.jl``.
+This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity global models.

 # Summary

 ``OceanBioME.jl`` is a flexible modelling environment written in Julia [@julia] for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.